xdrpp/stc/stc.1.md

 account.
 Only available in default mode.

 `-list-keys`
-:	List all keys stored under the configuration directory.
+:	List all private keys stored under the configuration directory.

 `-net` _name_
 :	Specify which network to use for hashing, signing, and posting